kevgo/text-runner/textrun-shell/README.md

 ## Setup

-To add this package as a Text-Runner plugin, run:
+To add this package as a Text-Runner plugin:

 <pre type="npm/install">
 npm i -D textrun-shell